Planning your first trip to Disney? This is the Most Important Thing you need to know and the best advice you will receive about your entire trip.

 I knew there was no way we'd ever come close to seeing it all so I wanted to be sure we didn't miss something really awesome because we were distracted by 50 other cool things first.

-Knowing that we needed a game plan for our young kids, I had the list of things to see, in which order, all figured out ahead of time.
+Knowing that we needed a game plan for suriving Disney with a toddler, I had the list of things to see, in which order, all figured out ahead of time.